Food Safety

 Clean these areas and frequently sanitize and/or change out items that physically interact with customers (for example, menus, ketchup and mustard bottles, and salt and pepper shakers).

-2. Server Stations
+2. Server stations

 Server stations are typically busy and always in use, which can lead to misses in cleaning–there’s no downtime here.